Category Archives: Reviews

 The useful aspect of this book is its concise illustration of grammatical points.
 The stories are mostly not interesting, although there are a few tales and non-fiction passages that are a bit more appealing.

 I thought I’d find out a bit about the author of this book.
 His full name was Thomas Handel Bertenshaw, he was born in 1859 and he died in 1929.
-In addition to publishing books on French, and edited French stories, he published work about music theory, also under Longmans.
+In addition to publishing books on French and editing French stories, he published work about music theory, also under Longmans.
 Once more, music and language appear to go together.

 Contes Dramatiques – Review